Text Message Hearing Notifications

 How to sign up for text notifications

 • Defendants in criminal cases in Lewiston and Auburn will be automatically signed up after June 2025 if the defendant’s cell phone number is on file with the court.
-In most cases, law enforcement will collect a defendant’s cell phone number and provide it to the court.

 • If the court does not have the defendant’s cell phone number on file, or if the phone number has changed, the court will provide a form for the defendant to complete at their first court appearance.